How to Apply for Medicaid in New York: What You Need to Know

 - Sanskriti Kumar

-If you’re a New York resident who needs help paying for healthcare, Medicaid may be available to you.
-This state and federally funded program offer free or low-cost coverage for eligible individuals and families including children, pregnant women, seniors, and people with disabilities.
-Here’s how to apply and what to expect.
+If you’re a New York resident who needs help paying for healthcare, Medicaid could be an affordable option available to you.
+Medicaid is a state and federally funded program that offers free or low-cost coverage for eligible individuals and families that includes children, pregnant women, seniors, and people with disabilities.
+Medicaid covers long-term care including nursing homes, personal care, and home care.

-New York Medicaid covers a wide range of services:
+New York Medicaid covers a wide range of services and benefits.
+Some of the benefits you would be eligible for are:

 Who Can Qualify?

-Some programs also cover undocumented immigrants who are 65 or older or need emergency services.
+Residency and Immigration Status: You must live in New York State and be a U.S. citizen or a ‘lawfully present’ immigrant.
+Some programs also cover undocumented immigrants who are 65 or older or need emergency services

-There are several ways to apply for Medicaid in New York:
+There are three ways to apply for Medicaid in New York which you can use based on your convenience.

 1. Online